Historical development

 Technical standards

 Throughout the years, the organizations conducting ILSAs have developed technical standards describing minimum requirements, and the reports of results for each study cycle are typically accompanied by comprehensive technical documentation, which provides critical guidance for data interpretation and the implementation of secondary analyses.
-The provision of technical documents, labeled, for example, “Methods and Procedures” (in PIRLS and TIMSS) or “Technical Report” (e.g., in ICCS, ICILS, PIAAC, PISA, and TALIS) is one of the selection criteria for inclusion of an ILSA here.
+The provision of technical documents, labeled, for example, “Methods and Procedures” (in PIRLS and TIMSS), “Technical Report” (e.g., in ICCS, ICILS, PIAAC, PISA, and TALIS), or directly “Technical Standards” (SEA-PLM) is one of the selection criteria for inclusion of an ILSA here.

 Future challenges